grauds/clematis.doc/docs/clematis-explained/backend-api.md

 }
 ````

-The plugin configuration is the same as for the version 1:
+The plugin configuration is the same as for version 1:

 ````groovy title="build.gradle"
 plugins {